-There are no material contracts that have been entered into by the Company other than in the ordinary course of the Company's business of mineral property evaluation, acquisition and divestiture and exploration, including raising funds therefor, entered into since April 1, 2013 (being the commencement of the Company's most recently completed financial year) that are still in effect, other than the El Oro Agreement and the Casua Agreement.
+There are no material contracts that have been entered into by the Company other than in the ordinary course of the Company's business of mineral property evaluation, acquisition and divestiture and exploration, including raising funds therefore, entered into since April 1st, 2014 (being commencement of the Company's most recently completed financial year) that are still in effect, other than the El Oro Agreement and the Casua Agreement.
 For additional information with respect to the El Oro and the Casua Agreements see "General Development of the Business - Three Year History" above.